SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

 * Read the fpui-theme.css file to populate the variables and their values initially, but then bind all the user-defined options (i.e. the `<Select>` and `<Input>` components) to the `theme` object so I can create a downloadable theme.css file.
 * Instead of requiring users to create neutral colors that are used in the components (for things like border colors, background colors in the DropZone, etc) I want to let users create the color palette they want and then let them specify those colors in the global and individual component styles.
 I will also set default values for the component styles to give users an idea of what they might want to use for the components.
 Maybe I will create a "Fanny Pack UI" theme that will use the color palette and other variables that I use for this app (and users won't be able to delete this theme from their list of themes).
     * START HERE: I need to create this "wizard" with my "Fanny Pack UI" theme as an optional theme.
 Once that one is finished, then I can work on the "custom" theme.
 That should speed up this process.
 * Since I am creating this "wizard" to create a theme file, I can probably remove `--fpui-` CSS variables in the theme.css file and just reference the same variables from the theme.css file.
-For example, The theme.css file has a `--primary-color` variable and the theme.css file has a `--primary-color` variable.
-So I would replace all references to `--primary-color` with `--primary-color`.
+For example, The theme.css file has a `--fpui-primary-color` variable and the theme.css file has a `--primary-color` variable.
+So I would replace all references to `--fpui-primary-color` with `--primary-color`.
 If I do this, then I need to make sure to update those variables throughout the components so they reference the non `--fpui-` variable and instead reference the one from the theme.css file.

 ---